-Running out to your car in the nick of time only to discover frosted and fogged up window glass is not a fun way to start the day.
-Lucky for you, we’ve got a few tips on how for fighting that fog and frost and getting you back on your way fast.
+Running out to your car right before you have to leave only to discover frosted and fogged up window glass is not a fun way to start the day.
+Fortunately, we’ve got a few tips on how to fight that fog and frost so you can get on your way fast.

-This may sound counterintuitive to the whole heater thing, but really what you’re doing is activating a setting on your car’s A/C system that helps dry the air within the cab faster with the help of the coils in your A/C system.
+This may sound counterintuitive to the whole heater thing, but really what you’re doing is activating a setting on your car’s A/C system that helps dry the air in the vehicle faster with the help of the coils in your air conditioner.

 You need fresh air to enter the car as well.
 Winter air is cold, and as it does not hold much moisture, it is dry.
-Bringing it into your car ups absorption capacity to more quickly dry the saturated air trapped within.
+Bringing cold air into your car ups absorption capacity to quickly dry the saturated air trapped within.

 This helps exchange the humid air in your car with dryer outside air, speeding up the process.

-While the above defogging action is taking place, de-frost your windows.
+It’s also important to defrost your windows while they are defogging.
 This is an entirely separate process that should NEVER (EVER) include hot water.
-Defrosting quickly takes a minor amount of pre-planning, but saves a snow-capped mountain of headache later.
-If you can’t stand scraping, put together a simple solution of 2/3 cup Isopropyl or rubbing alcohol and 1/3 cup water, pouring the mixture into a spray bottle.
-This solution will not freeze (rubbing alcohol has a freezing point of 138 degrees below freezing), and can be stored easily in your car, allowing you to easily spray away windshield ice wherever you’re stranded.
+Defrosting takes a small amount of preplanning, but saves a snow-capped mountain of headache later.
+Make a simple solution of 2/3 cup of Isopropyl or rubbing alcohol and 1/3 cup of water —and pour the mixture into a spray bottle.
+This solution will not freeze (rubbing alcohol has a freezing point of 138 degrees below freezing).
+Plus, it can be stored in your car, allowing you to easily spray away windshield ice wherever you’re stranded.

 Pressing the A/C button engages the help of the system’s coils in removing moisture from the air.